AdaCore/training_material/courses/rust_essentials/200_error_handling/06-error_trait.rst

   * Defined in :rust:`std::error`
   * Implemented by many standard and custom error types

+* All errors should use :rust:`Error` trait

   * Without standard trait, libraries would have their own errors

-* :rust:`Error` allows common processing for different error types

 ---------------------
 Trait Prerequisites